moubi/flow-task/README.md

 yarn start
 ```

 That's it.
-Navigate to http://localhost:3002 and view the board with example data.
+Navigating to http://localhost:3002 will bring the board with example data.

-### Before installation
+### Prior to installation

 The project is built with node version **10.15.1**.
 This is set in the `.nvmrc` file.
 You may need to additionally install it on your development machine using `nvm`:
 ```